chaos-polymtl/lethe/doc/source/examples/resolved-cfd-dem/cylinder-with-sharp-interface/cylinder-with-sharp-interface.rst

 -----------------------

 In this example, we study the flow around a static cylinder in 2D using the sharp-interface method to represent the cylinder.
 The geometry of the flow takes the same basic case defined in
-`Example 3 <../../incompressible-flow/2d-flow-around-cylinder/2d-flow-around-cylinder.html>`_.
-As such, we use the parameter file associated with `Example 3 <../../incompressible-flow/2d-flow-around-cylinder/2d-flow-around-cylinder.html>`_ as the base for this example.
+ :doc:`../../incompressible-flow/2d-flow-around-cylinder/2d-flow-around-cylinder`.
+As such, we use the parameter file associated with :doc:`../../incompressible-flow/2d-flow-around-cylinder/2d-flow-around-cylinder` as the base for this example.
 The exact dimensions for this example can be found in the following figure.

 .. image:: images/cylinder_case.png
     :alt: Simulation schematic